kumakyoo42/OmaLibJava/api/OMAREADER.md

 These methods return true, if the corresponding bit of the features byte is set to 1.

+    public BoundingBox getBoundingBox()

+Returns the global bounding box of the Oma file.

     boolean containsBlocks(byte type, String key)
     boolean containsSlices(byte type, String key, String value) Set<String> keySet(byte type)